 If you have high porosity hair and prefer to skip shampooing at times, massaging the conditioner into your scalp like described below will provide ample cleansing.
 Personally, I do not skip shampooing, because my low porosity hair needs to be cleansed from build-up frequently.

 Curly hair is drier hair and needs deep conditioning!

-Carefully work a non-toxic botanical conditioner through your hair by massaging gently and using your fingers to detangle and comb your hair.
+Carefully work a non-toxic botanical conditioner through your hair by massaging gently and using your fingers or a wide tooth comb to detangle and comb your hair.
 Leave it in for a few minutes or the duration of your shower while you wash the rest of your body and shave, etc.

 If you have medium or high porosity hair, you can leave some or all of the conditioner in without rinsing it out.
 (Low porosity hair that’s sensitive to build-up should have conditioner rinsed out.)